A System Parameterization for Direct Data-Driven Estimator Synthesis: ESTIMATOR DESIGN

 This can be rewritten as a \ac{LFT}

 with

-Note that $P_1$ and $P_2$ can each be multiplied with a positive constant.
-This introduces additional decision variables, which can help reducing conservatism through scaling.
-From this point on, standard robust control techniques can be applied to synthesize an estimator. \begin{theorem} Suppose a general \ac{LFT}
+Note that $P_1$ and $P_2$ can each be multiplied by a positive constant.
+This introduces additional decision variables to reduce conservatism through scaling.
+From this point on, standard robust control techniques are applied to synthesize an estimator. \begin{theorem} Suppose a general \ac{LFT}

 then an estimator as in \eqref{eq:Est:Estimator} achieves an $\mathcal{H}_\infty$-norm smaller than $\gamma$, if the following \ac{QMI} is satisfied

 with $\mathbf{X} \succ 0$ and